 - We used our Janome Satin Stitch foot.
 We love the little red arrow on this foot, which allows you to easily keep on track as you move around in a circle.

-NOTE: If you are new to appliqué, you can also check out our tutorial, How To Appliqué .
+NOTE: If you are new to appliqué, you can also check out our tutorial, How to Appliqué Like a Pro .

 - Stitch together the 1⅜” strips end to end to create one length that is approximately 42″.

-- Wrap the fabric, right sides out, around the cord, keeping the cord centered and matching the raw edges of the fabric.
+- Wrap the fabric, right side out, around the cord, keeping the cord centered and matching the raw edges of the fabric.